The “Last Days of Communism” Tour – 4 hours

 Transport by car/minibus with pick-up and drop-off at your hotel, English speaking guide

-Entrance fees at the Parliament Palace (35 lei/person)
+Entrance fee at Primaverii Palace, Entrance fee at the Parliament Palace

 Follow us on this trip through Bucharest to reveal the “great accomplishments of the golden era” and to hear the story of people who built it.
 You will see the first communist building in Bucharest, the Revolution Square with the balcony where the dictator gave his last speech, the majestic “House of People” and the former residence of the presidential couple.

 The itinerary of the Communist Tour of Bucharest depends on your hotel’s location, but it will include: Free Press Square – The Arch of Triumph – Victoriei Square – Calea Victoriei – Revolution Square (Romanian Atheneum, Revolution’s Memorial) – The Palace of Parliament – Union Square – University Square – Romana Square – Victoriei Square – Charles de Gaulle Square – Primaverii Palace (the former residence of the dictator).

 - The exact times for the visits to the Parliament Palace and Primaverii Palace are decided by these institutions only (based on their scheduled groups) and it is out of our control; Therefore the tour may take more or less than the specified duration.

 - At the Parliament Palace we will book the standard visit (1 hour);

 - In order to visit the Parliament Palace an original ID is mandatory;

 - The visits are not guaranteed as these institutions are sometimes closed for Meetings and Conferences.